Sunak urged to launch Braverman probe as contact with ethics team emerges

 Henry Smith MP said the speeding story suggested “a wider movement” against Ms Braverman in Whitehall.
 “There is a lot of pushback against policies she is pursuing, particularly the Rwanda plan, so I suspect that is what is more behind this,” the Tory backbencher added.

+Former Cabinet minister Jacob Rees-Mogg said there was no need for an investigation.
+He told BBC Radio 4: “I would have thought the prime minister could think this through pretty clearly, that this is not a big story.”

 Former head of the civil service Lord Kerslake said Mr Sunak should “get on with it” and launch a formal inquiry.

-“He seems to be doing a sloppy investigation before an investigation, but he’d be better just to get on with it and get Sir Laurie to undertake the necessary work on it,” he told Channel 4 News.
+“He seems to be doing a sloppy investigation before an investigation, but he’d be better just to get on with it and get Sir Laurie to undertake the necessary work,” he told Channel 4 News.

+Meanwhile, the Lib Dems’ chief whip Wendy Chamberlain has written to cabinet secretary Simon Case to urge him to investigate whether Ms Braverman instructed her special adviser to deny that she had “been done for speeding”.

 The Home Office and Ms Braverman’s aide have been approached for comment.